lwhorton/lwhorton.github.io/_posts/2023-03-03-the-pain-scale.md

 6 - I sprain my ankle playing soccer.
 The injury is painful in the moment, and worsens over time as swelling takes over.
 Medication helps a little, but there's a constant level of unavoidable discomfort.
-The mental taxation starts to take it's toll because my daily activites are limited.
+The mental taxation starts to take its toll because my daily activities are limited.
 I'm unable to continue playing sports or get much exercise at all due to the severity of the pain.

 7 - I fall off a mountain bike at speed and hit my head, hard.
 I don't break any